Alex-Cannon/alex-cannon.github.io/_posts/2019-06-12-what-you-need-to-get-a-job.md

 date:   2019-06-12 00:00:00 -0600
 tags: getting-a-job
 ---
-Want to get a job as a Software Developmer?
+Want to get a job as a Software Developer?
 Great!
 It can be _very_ challenging to get into the industry, so I hope this blog post will help you get a job.

 I'm a self-taught developer.
 Maybe you taught yourself, went to college, or went through a coding bootcamp.
 If you've started applying to jobs, you may find that getting a job is as difficult as learning to program!